zusam/zusam/README.md

 Zusam

-Zusam is intended to work on a archlinux system along with mongodb, apache, ruby and nodejs.
+Zusam is intended to work on a archlinux system along with mongodb, nginx, ruby and nodejs.
 You can use the server-install repo to create a clean environnement for Zusam.

 requirements :
-- the repo should be place in the /srv/http folder which should be the root of the apache server.
+- the repo should be place in the /srv/http folder.
 - it needs : php-mcrypt, php-imagick, php-mongodb to be installed and activated in the php.ini file.
-- ffmpeg is important part of Zusam and should be installed (in /usr/bin).
+- ffmpeg is necessary to convert videos.
 - the owner of the non-data files should be user:http where user is a non root user created to push new code on the server.
-- if not specified, all directories should be 775 and php code should be 770.
-- you will need ruby and the sass compiler to build the css files : "gem install sass".
+- you will need ruby/gem and the sass compiler to build the css files : "gem install sass".
 - nodejs is required to use uglifyJS2 (don't forget to install it : "sudo npm install -g uglify-js".
-- don't forget to start httpd and mongodb services
+- don't forget to start nginx and mongodb services
+- mongdb-tools is necessary for backup and restore db scripts

 scripts :
 - correct-install.sh is a basic script that checks some of the requirements for Zusam.